mhardcastle/lotss-catalogue/flowchart_dr2/README.md

 *  1 - LR id or no id
 *  2 - large optical galaxy
 *  3 - LGZ
-*  4 - visual id / prefilter
+*  4 - visual id / prefilter (pending - should not exist after step3 after  all prefiltering is done)
 *  5 - tbd
 *  6 - deblend
 *  7 - too zoomed in after prefilter